 “Come now,” Garble said, smiling with a wide, uneven smile.
 “You can tell me.”

 “It’s true,” Vivenna said.
 “Being Royal is about more than just blood.
-It’s about Breath and about linage, and out the holy calling of Austre.
+It’s about Breath and about lineage, and out the holy calling of Austre.
 My children will not have the Royal Locks unless I become queen of Idris.
 Only potential heirs display hair that can change.”

 “Superstitious nonsense,” Garble said.
 He leaned forward, ignoring her and focusing on Denth.
 “I don’t care about your caravans or supply offers, Denth.
 I want to buy the girl from you.
 How much?”